} else { }

 Macroscopic Changes Continuous inflammation (proximal from rectum)

-Pseudopolyps and ulcers may form
+Pseudopolyps and ulceration

 Discontinuous inflammation (‘skip lesions’)